Willamette Zone Fishing

-Carmen Reservoir was recently stocked with 2,500 legal-sized and 500 larger-sized rainbow trout.
-Carmen Reservoir is accessed via FS Road 750 off Hwy 126, about 2 miles south of Clear Lake, and is open all year.
-Motor boats are prohibited on Carmen Reservoir.
+Carmen Reservoir was stocked in early August for the last time this season.
+Carmen Reservoir is accessed via USFS Road 750 off Hwy.
+126, about two miles south of Clear Lake.
+It is open to fishing all year.
+Motor boats are prohibited

 CLEAR LAKE: trout

 Clear Lake is open to fishing all year and was stocked in late August for the last time this season.
 Clear Lake is accessed from Hwy.
 126 approximately 70 miles east of Springfield.
 Boat rentals are available from Linn County’s Clear Lake Resort.